pretix/pretix/doc/api/resources/items.rst

 admission                             boolean                    ``true`` for items that grant admission to the event
-                                                                 (such as primary tickets) and ``false`` for others (such as add-ons or merchandise). position                              integer                    An integer, used for sorting picture                               file                       A product picture to be displayed in the shop (can be ``null``).
+                                                                 (such as primary tickets) and ``false`` for others (such as add-ons or merchandise). personalized                          boolean                    ``true`` for items that require personalization according to event settings.
+Only affects system-level fields, not custom questions.
+Currently only allowed for products with ``admission`` set to ``true``.
+For backwards compatibility, when creating new items and this field is not given, it defaults to the same value as ``admission``. position                              integer                    An integer, used for sorting picture                               file                       A product picture to be displayed in the shop (can be ``null``).